echsylon/blocks/README.md

 ```

 ## The `DefaultNetworkClien`
 The core of this library is the default `NetworkClient` implementation.
 Internally it relies on `OkHttp`.
-The choice of a singleton design pattern is open for debate, but that's how the `OkHttp` client seems to work optimally (even the JavaDoc clearly says: "OkHttpClients should be shared").
+The choice of a singleton design pattern is open for debate, but [that's how the `OkHttp` client seems to work optimally](https://github.com/square/okhttp/blob/master/okhttp/src/main/java/okhttp3/OkHttpClient.java).

 You can, of course, provide your own `NetworkClient` implementation if the default one doesn't fit your needs.